algenty/grafana-flowcharting/index.md

 ---
-title: "Getting started with the Documentation Theme for Jekyll"
+title: "Getting started with Grafana Flowcharting"
-keywords: sample homepage
+keywords: homepage grafana start plugin draw.io diagrams.net
 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+summary: These brief instructions will help you get started quickly with the plugin Flowcharting for Grafana.
 ---

-{% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
-I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
-If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
-I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}
+{% include note.html content="Grafana Flowcharting (alias GF) is free and open source, created in 2020 by Arnaud GENTY.
+You can create and edit your template on web with <a href='https://www.diagrams.net/'>Diagrams.net</a>.
+If you have confidential datas, install the <a href='https://get.diagrams.net/'>desktop version</a> or install a <a href='https://drawio-app.com/use-draw-io-offline/'>server version</a> in your local network."
+ %}

-## Build the Theme
+## About

-Follow these instructions to build the theme.

-### 1. Download the theme

-First, download or clone the theme from the [Github repo](https://github.com/tomjoht/documentation-theme-jekyll).
-Most likely you won't be pulling in updates once you start customizing the theme, so downloading the theme (instead of cloning it) probably makes the most sense.
-In Github, click the **Clone or download** button, and then click **Download ZIP**.
+Flowcharting is a Grafana plugin free and open source.
+Use it to display complexe diagrams and models with the online edit from [diagrams.net](https://www.diagrams.net//) To create many types of diagrams :
+  * Technical architecture schema (Legacy, Cloud, Azure, AWS, GCP, Kubernetes, Terraform)
+  * Diagrams (network, electric, flows, ...)
+  * Industrial processes
+  * Organic plans
+  * Floorplans
+  * UML plan
+  * Workflows (Jenkins, Ansible Tower, OpenShift, ...)

+Draw your artwork, feed it live data and define in flowcharting how the data will interact with the diagram.
+  * Monitor state and performance
+  * Interact with the diagram
+  * Change the displayed objects based on data or state
+  * Add links to objects
+  * Make full use of variables to modify shapes, colours, links, download paths and more.
+  * Support for regular expressions for matching and substitutions

+## 1. Grafana

+First, install Grafana from [Granafa](https://www.grafana.com)

+### Supported version

-### 2. Install Jekyll
+## 2. Install Flowcharting

 If you've never installed or run a Jekyll site locally on your computer, follow these instructions to install Jekyll: